Models implemented in New Hampshire included Early Head Start Home-Based Option and Healthy Families America.

 Parent with no high school diploma3%

 Of the 60,400 families who could benefit —

 44% of families met one or more priority criteria

 15% of families met two or more priority criteria

-NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data. • Percentages may not add up to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • EHS data may be underreported.
-Data include EHS programs providing home-based services only.
+NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data.
+This State Profile includes participant data from the following evidence-based models: EHS and HFA. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • EHS data may be underreported.
+Data include EHS programs that provided home-based services only.
 EHS race, ethnicity, and primary language data include children and pregnant caregivers.
-EHS does not report home visits or families served.
-The number of children served was included as a proxy for families served. • HFA reports primary language of caregivers.
+EHS did not report home visits or families served.
+The number of children served was included as a proxy for families served. • HFA reported primary language of caregivers.